 Issues with PDFs and Word documents

-A lot of PDFs and word documents do not comply with requirements, particularly with regard to being accessible to screen readers.
-One way in which we are compensating for this with some of our more important documents, such as the student handbook, is to list much of the important information elsewhere on the website, and to ensure that those parts which are only relevant to current students are provided as content on our intranet site.
+A lot of PDFs and word documents do not comply with requirements, particularly with regard to being accessible to screen readers (WCAG 2.1 4.1.2).
+One way in which we are compensating for this with some of our more important documents, such as the student handbook, is to list much of the important information elsewhere on the website in accessible HTML pages, and to ensure that those parts which are only relevant to current students are provided as content on our intranet site.
 We are also encouraging staff to move away from uploading PDFs where possible and will provide guidelines for staff to upload more accessibility-friendly documents.
 All pdf documents can be requested in alternative formats.

 Issues with video and audio

-Not all video content has captions, text or audio description.
+Not all video content has captions, text or audio description (WCAG 2.1 1.2).
+Where we use embedded video on our site we may not always use captioning; where video is audio free, we may not always provide an alternative.
 Although our video hosting platform is YouTube, which creates generally good auto-generated captions, we acknowledge that there are often inaccuracies in these.
 To resolve this we have begun to regularly subtitle new uploads.
 We will continue with the proper captioning of videos, and where possible encourage pre-written transcripts from staff providing video content.